What is Software Quality Assurance?

-In the functional testing, the functionality of the whole software is tested whether it is functioning as expected or not.
+In functional testing, the functionality of the whole software is tested whether it is functioning as expected or not.
 It checks “what the system works” without knowing “how the system works”.
 It is like the black box testing of an application in which the user knows the expected output without knowing how it is produced.

 5. Code Inspection

-Code Inspection is one of the most formal kinds of review with the main objective of finding defects in the code and highlighting any issues in the Code Inspection is led by a trained Moderator rather than Author of the code.
+Code Inspection is one of the most formal kinds of review with the main objective of finding defects in the code and highlighting any issues in the Code Inspection is led by a trained Moderator rather than the Author of the code.
 Meeting has proper entry and exit criteria.
 Users must need complete preparation before the meeting in order to have complete knowledge of documents and all before raising their points.

 7. Stress Testing

 Stress testing is done to check how the system works under heavy load.
 This testing plays an important role in software quality as in e-commerce applications, stress and load testing are done properly in order to test the capacity of the software (how many maximum numbers of users can access an application at a time).

 Design Inspection is done to check the various areas of software using the checklist like functional and interface design, conventions, general requirements and design, requirement traceability, logic, coupling, and cohesion.

 Proper quality check at different levels of software like review, Inspection, Auditing, etc and with the involvement of both internal and external stakeholder increases the confidence of clients in the submission of the Weekly reports of the defect and requirement metrics also helps a lot in assuring the client that the work is being done on time.